• Home

 First coat of stain went on the cabinets.

-Three thin coats of stain later (applied with a rag over three days to allow the spots to dry completely between coats), and the only evidence that proved that these spots had been patched was the slight distinction in finishes – you can see it in the above picture even – the stain itself is matte, and the surrounding finished cabinets still glistened of satin polyacrylic.
+Three thin coats of stain later, the only evidence that proved that these spots had been patched was the slight distinction in finishes.
+You can see it in the above picture; the stain is matte, and the surrounding finished cabinets still glisten with satin polyacrylic.
+You will need to apply the coat of polyurethane to make the touched-up gel stain match the rest of the cabinet.

-The larger of the two problem areas was something we had considered back when the countertops were installed; at that time, our installers had suggested that we leave that small piece of countertop loosened so that it could be removed when the time was right.
+The larger of the two problem areas (the cabinet previously covered by backsplash) was something we navigated when the countertops were installed.
+Our installers suggested we leave that small piece of countertop loose so that it could be removed when we were ready to add stain.

 The countertop wasn't installed in this part intentionally, so that we could stain that small area to the right of the image.